jundalisay/superb/content/en/social/cycles/russia.md

 Liberalism is like a modern crusade being undertaken by the West which has nothing better to do with its productivity*.

 > *Ideally, all that productivity should be channeled to the exploration of Mars.
-The problem is that the West blindly believes in the sophistry of Albert Einstein's [General Relativity](/material/fallacies/general-relativity) which makes such exploration extremely expensive.
+The problem is that the West blindly believes in the sophistry of Albert Einstein's [General Relativity](/material/fallacies/general-relativity) which makes such exploration impractical.

 This highness of ego leads to a disconnect with reality.
 This is clearly shown by the US abandoning Afghanistan in 2021.